victorF29/Wireshark/README.md

 <h2>Introduction to Wireshark</h2>

-Wireshark is an essential tool used in the networking industr to analyze network protocols.
+Wireshark is an essential tool used in the networking industry to analyze network protocols.
 It can be used to capture many different types of network traffic; often mainly used to troubleshoot problems in a network such as latency issues, detecting malicious traffic, observing network traffic, and much more.
 Wireshark is one of the most helpful tools when it comes to networking.
 Since it has a GUI it is fairly simple to learn and user friendly.
 With colors to distinguish between different types of traffic, Wireshark is very straightforward.
 <hr>

 <h2>Observing ICMP echo request/reply packets with Wireshark</h2>